Bug report #16055

 SVG marker path keeps getting lost from style definition

-Added by Patrick Dunford over 7 years ago.
-Updated about 5 years ago.
+Added by Patrick Dunford almost 8 years ago.
+Updated over 5 years ago.

 Status:Closed